foligny/gulp-requirejs/README.md

 Custom migration to gulp-requirejs, inspired by `grunt-contrib-requirejs`.

-# Warning
-+ The project still in early state of development and far away from production environment. welcome any pull request.
-+ Expected initial production version before 2014/09/31.
-+ Regular maintain and version upgrade after the chinese National Day.

 # Instruction
++ The project still in state of development, maybe not ready for production environment.
 + All defined modules should in one particular directory like `./modules` (plugins or any other requirejs specific modules included), any other libs with global variable outside the directory just import their contents, without any processing.